cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 pilot my use asteroids, structures, or even small moons to improve stealth or sensor avoidance.
-A \<Pilot\> check against a TN set by the GM based on the abundance of possibilities is rolled and the achieved marks add to the difficilty of sensor lock on.
+A \<Pilot\> check against a TN set by the GM based on the abundance of possibilities is rolled and the achieved marks add to the difficulty of sensor lock on.

 #### Evasive Maneuvers